Assistant Director for Research

 Principal Research Analyst

-This article examines required insurance benefits in Kansas law, the “test track” requirements for the Legislature’s consideration of proposed mandates, and pending legislation.
+This article examines required insurance benefits in Kansas law, the “test track” requirements for the Legislature’s consideration of proposed mandates, and any anticipated reporting from the State Employee Health Plan (SEHP).

 What is a mandate?
 Statutes added in Kansas insurance law require certain health care providers be paid for services rendered (provider mandates) or be paid for certain types of prescribed coverage or benefits (benefit mandates).
 For example, Kansas has a benefit mandate for osteoporosis:

 Which health insurance plans are affected when a new mandate becomes law?
 Generally, the new law would apply to individual health insurance policies and group health insurance policies issued.
-The legislation would likely also specify policies issued by Health Maintenance Organizations (HMOs), municipal-group funded pools, and the State Employee Health Plan (SEHP).
+The legislation would likely also specify policies issued by Health Maintenance Organizations (HMOs), municipal-group funded pools, and the SEHP.

 Which health plans and policies would not be required to incorporate new mandate requirements in their policies?